Sigmmma/mek/readme.txt

 This is capable of extracting the bitmaps from all meter images in the tags folder to tga files.
 This was a test, so dont even bother with it.

-Halo_Tag_Hash_Cacher:
-This was to go with my tag ripper that I was working on.
-Dont even bother with it, it doesnt do anything right now.

 Halo_Animation_Decompressor:
 Decompresses compressed animations found in model_animation tags.
 This one isnt completely finished, as the decompression is screwy and I haven't figured